 Mixed waste that is not sorted into items to be reused or recycled.
+This includes laminated wood products, MDF, chipboard, particle boards and painted timber.
 General waste is disposed into landfill.

 Reusing and recycling reduces general waste and saves landfill disposal costs, domestic waste wheelie bin collection fees, energy, water, natural resources and the local environment.